Applications are being accepted by the following participating State agencies and National Organizations:

 WHO CAN APPLY:

-Individuals from any State seeking selection into the internship program must meet the following criteria and provide associated documentation:
+: Individuals seeking selection into the Prevention Fellowship Program must meet the following criteria and provide associated documentation:

 - U.S. citizenship or U.S. Territories and Pacific Jurisdictions residency;

 - At least two (2) years of college from an accredited academic institution and a minimum of two (2) years paid work experience in public health, behavioral health, clinical or social science areas; or a Bachelors degree or higher from an accredited college or university with an emphasis in public health, behavioral health, clinical or social science areas;